ocsf/ocsf-docs/Understanding OCSF.md

      MITRE ATT&CK Matrix: https://attack.mitre.org/matrices/enterprise/

 [^4]:
-     The internal source definition of an OCSF schema can be hierarchical but the resulting compiled schema does not expose sub classes.
+     The internal source definition of an OCSF schema can be hierarchical but the resulting compiled schema does not expose subclasses.

 [^5]:
      Event class validation is enforced via the required attributes, in particular the classification attributes, which by necessity need to be kept to a minimum, as well as attribute data type validation and the event class structure